BradleyChatha/PersonalWebsite/PersonalWebsite/wwwroot/blogs/JsonSerialiser/post1.md

 this presents another issue of, what if the return value is larger than a `float` can hold?
 The cast in this case would then provide back a bad value.

-So the solution is to use another incredibly helpful function called std.conv#to , which is a template function that can convert between different types, and provides a few sanity checks including throwing an exception if we try to cast a `double` to a `float` where the `double` is too large to fit into a `float`.
+So the solution is to use another incredibly helpful function called std.conv#to;, which is a template function that can convert between different types, and provides a few sanity checks including throwing an exception if we try to cast a `double` to a `float` where the `double` is too large to fit into a `float`.